yoavern/learning/boogle/README.md

 This is the final project for the course "Introduction to Computer Science" at the Hebrew University.
 My partner, Gal Bloch, and I collaborated on this project.
 Our objective was to create an interactive version of the game Boggle.
+This is the explanation of the game by chat gpt:

 Allow me to explain how the game works:

 Boggle is a word game that challenges players to find as many words as possible within a predetermined set of letters.
 Typically, it is played on a 4x4 grid of letter cubes, although larger grids can also be used.